-Famed pro golfer Jack Nicklaus hosted a weekend of fundraising and golf in Loudoun over the weekend, culminating in a golf
+Famed pro golfer Jack Nicklaus hosted a weekend of fundraising and golf in Loudoun over the weekend, culminating in a golf tournament at Creighton Farms Monday and raising $1.2 million for the Nicklaus

 The weekend began with more than 360 people at a kick-off welcome at the Middleburg Barn, featuring 11-time all-star, two-time World Series winner and seven-time Cy Young Award winner Roger Clemens, performing as “DJ No Requests.”
 On Sunday, the group went to Salamander Resort an evening hosted by Nicklaus with cocktails, dinner, a silent auction and a fireside chat with Nicklaus hosted by the Golf Channel’s Charlie Rymer.